main logo icon

 Methodology

-Date cutoff: April 29, 2026.
-Lead data is full-year 2025 telemetry where a primary publisher has released it; figures labeled "2026" are first-quarter or projection numbers from named publishers.
+Date cutoff: August 21, 2026.
+Lead data is full-year 2025 telemetry as reported in each publisher's 2026 annual edition; figures labeled "2026" are first-quarter, running-year, or projection numbers from named publishers.
 Statistics that could not be reached via a named primary source on at least one verification pass were dropped rather than estimated.
 Where multiple primary publishers report compatible figures we cite the publisher whose methodology window matches the claim.
 Secondary sources are used only where they constitute a public record of a CVE event (corporate disclosure, KEV addition, ZDI advisory).

-Sources span: NIST National Vulnerability Database; CVE.org / MITRE; CISA Known Exploited Vulnerabilities Catalog; Mandiant M-Trends 2025 and 2026 (450,000 hours of incident response data); Google Threat Intelligence Group / Project Zero 2024 and 2025 zero-day reviews; Verizon 2025 DBIR (22,052 incidents); IBM X-Force 2025 and 2026; the Microsoft Digital Defense Report 2025 and Microsoft Patch Tuesday tallies; CrowdStrike 2026 Global Threat Report; Sonatype State of the Software Supply Chain 2026; Synopsys Open Source Security and Risk Analysis Report; Veracode State of Software Security 2025; Trend Micro Zero Day Initiative (Pwn2Own); FIRST EPSS v4 release; VulnCheck NVD++; GreyNoise mass-exploitation telemetry; HackerOne 9th Annual Hacker-Powered Security Report; and named CVE advisories from Citrix, Ivanti, Cleo, F5, Broadcom / VMware, and Microsoft Security Response Center.
+Sources span: NIST National Vulnerability Database; CVE.org / MITRE; CISA Known Exploited Vulnerabilities Catalog; Mandiant M-Trends 2026 (more than 500,000 hours of incident response data); Google Threat Intelligence Group / Project Zero 2024 and 2025 zero-day reviews; Verizon 2026 DBIR (more than 31,000 incidents and over 22,000 confirmed breaches across 145 countries); IBM X-Force 2026 and the IBM Cost of a Data Breach Report 2026; the Microsoft Digital Defense Report 2025 and Microsoft Patch Tuesday tallies; CrowdStrike 2026 Global Threat Report; Sonatype State of the Software Supply Chain 2026; Synopsys Open Source Security and Risk Analysis Report; Veracode State of Software Security 2025; Trend Micro Zero Day Initiative (Pwn2Own); FIRST EPSS v4 release; VulnCheck NVD++; GreyNoise mass-exploitation telemetry; HackerOne 9th Annual Hacker-Powered Security Report; and named CVE advisories from Citrix, Ivanti, Cleo, F5, Broadcom / VMware, and Microsoft Security Response Center.

 Chart Vuln Cves By Year